Victoria’s waterfront geology, Part 1: Harling Point

 A portion of the Chinese cemetery at Harling Point.
 There may be as many as 1000 burials here.
 Bud Hardwick photo.

 The human history of this area is also outstanding.
 Besides the millennia of use by the indigenous people this small point figured in the more recent history of a colony and later a young nation.
 In the time of sailing ship dominance the point was known as Foul Point for the many submerged rocks that could damage or sink ships rounding too close to shore.
-In the early 1900s, displaced Chinese immigrants made this deserted piece of land the location for their cemetery (website here) with its rare funerary burner, at which time it was called Chinese Point.
+In the early 1900s, displaced Chinese immigrants made this deserted piece of land the location for their cemetery with its rare funerary burner, at which time it was called Chinese Point.
 In the 1930s a local dentist, Dr. Fred Harling, died while attempting to rescue a family caught in a small boat during a storm off this point.
 It was subsequently renamed Harling Point to honor his bravery and selfless sacrifice.

 The funerary burner at Harling Point.
 Bud Hardwick photo.